 Sprinkle 2 tablespoons of cornstarch evenly in a large plastic container to cover the bottom of the container.
 Cover the container with its lid tightly and shake the container 2-3 times so that the sides of the container get coated with the cornstarch.

 Place the tofu pieces into the container and sprinkle on the remaining 2 tablespoons of cornstarch.
 Then replace the container lid tightly and shake the container a few times so that all the tofu pieces get coated with the corn starch.
 Don’t worry if a few tofu pieces get broken up in this process.

 Place these slices in a single layer on a cookie sheet (lined with parchment paper).
 Bake in the oven on the top rack for 10 minutes on each side (flip once).
 Remove from the oven once crispy and let cool.
 Ready to serve!

 Bake to your desired level of crispiness.
 Note that the 'dryer' the tofu pieces are (after being pressed), the quicker they will turn crispy when baked in the oven.
-If a saltier version is desired, you can add an extra half teaspoon of soy sauce or tamari sauce to the mixture for a total of 4 teaspoons of soy sauce (or tamari sauce).

 You may add a tablespoon or two more of cornstarch if you feel most of the cornstarch previously added has been soaked up by the tofu pieces, and some of the tofu pieces still appear ‘wet’ after you have shaken the closed container a few times.